Animal Crossing: New Horizons: Awards and nominations

-New Horizons has won numerous awards; the game won the categories for "Best Game in China" and "Game of the Year" at the Famitsu Dengeki.
+New Horizons has won numerous awards; the game won the categories for "Best Game in China" and "Game of the Year" at the Famitsu Dengeki Game Awards.
 Additionally, the game also was nominated for "Game of the Year" as well as the best multiplayer and family game at The Game Awards 2020, and ultimately won the "Best Family Game" category.
 At the Japan Game Awards 2020, the game was nominated for the "Minister of Economy, Trade, and Industry Award" as well as "Game of the Year", and won both categories.
 The game received an "Award for Excellence" at the event.
 New Horizons was nominated for similar categories at the Golden Joystick Awards 2020 and won the "Nintendo Game of the Year" category.
+During the 24th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences awarded Animal Crossing: New Horizons with "Family Game of the Year", along with nominations for "Online Game of the Year" and "Game of the Year".
 The game was nominated at the 2021 Kids' Choice Awards for Favourite Video Game.
 The game won the "Game Beyond Entertainment" and "Best Multiplayer" categories at the 2021 British Academy Games Awards (BAFTA) and was nominated for four others.
 The Game Developers Choice Awards saw nominations for Best Design alongside Game of the Year.